renatolinsdigital/javascript-quickstart/README.md

 obj.greet(); // Outputs: "Alice"
 ```

+In this case, the arrow function `innerFunc` doesn’t create its own `this`.
+It just uses the `this` of the `greet` method, which means `this` still points to `obj`.

 **Key Differences:**

-1. **`this` Binding:**
+1. **Who Defines `this`:**
-   - Regular functions: `this` is dynamic and depends on the call.
+   - Regular functions: `this` depends on *who calls the function*.
+It’s set dynamically at the time of the call.
-   - Arrow functions: `this` is lexically inherited from the surrounding scope.
+   - Arrow functions: `this` depends on *where the function is defined*.
+It doesn’t change, no matter how or where the function is called.

 2. **Constructors:**
-   - Regular functions can be used as constructors with `new`.
+   - Regular functions can be used to create objects with `new`.
    - Arrow functions cannot be used as constructors.

-3. **Arguments Object:**
+3. **Arguments:**
-   - Regular functions have their own `arguments` object.
+   - Regular functions have their own `arguments` object (which holds all arguments passed to the function).
-   - Arrow functions inherit `arguments` from the outer function.
+   - Arrow functions don’t have their own `arguments` object; they use the one from the surrounding function.

- Example:
+**Example: Regular vs. Arrow Functions**

 ```javascript
 const obj = {